cpreid2/gdc-rnaseq-tool/README.md

 # gdc-rnaseq-tool
-Tool to merge individual RNA Seq Data files from the GDC Portal into a single matrix
+Tool to merge individual RNA Seq Data files from the GDC Portal into a single matrices:

-Works for:

 RNA-Seq
 - HTSeq - Counts